University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 ```

 Let's re-visualise to see the alignments.
-Notice that the ￼￼`vg view`￼￼ command below uses the ￼￼`-S￼￼` option to simplify the dot output.
+Notice that the `vg view` command below uses the `-S` option to simplify the dot output.

 ```
 vg view -dS tiny.vg -A tiny.gam | dot -Tpdf -o alignment.pdf